+Active Directory

-Active Directory Administrators deploy applications in Group Policy Objects (GPOs) that are associated with Active Directory containers such as sites, domains, and organizational units (OUs).
-Intellimirror (Windows XP) deployment requires Active Directory.
+Administrators deploy applications in Group Policy Objects (GPOs) that are associated with Active Directory containers such as sites, domains, and organizational units (OUs).

 Windows Installer service

 Rumba requires the latest Windows Installer service to install any Rumba feature on a Windows operating systems.
 Using the Installer service requires less of your management time and allows you to design seamless deployment packages for Rumba.